ghv/SVMPrefs/README.md

 # License

+Copyright 2019-2020 The SVMPrefs Authors.
 SVMPrefs is licensed under the Apache 2.0 License.
+Contributions welcome.

-All contributions are welcome.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE.md](LICENSE.md) for license information.

+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for The SVMPrefs Authors.

+See [NOTICE.md](NOTICE.md) for dependency license information.

 # Thank You!